RoadieHQ/marketing-site/content/docs/tech-insights/define-custom-data-sources/index.md

 The supported response types for HTTP data sources are JSON structures.

-### HTTP via Integration
+### GitHub API

-_HTTP via Integration_ data source exposes the same functionality as plain HTTP data source.
-The connection and authentication parameters for integration uses previously configured authentication mechanisms.
-For example in case of GitHub, the installed GitHub app credentials are used.
+_GitHub API_ data source uses the GitHub REST API with the installed GitHub app credentials to fetch any data not already available from the built-in GitHub Data Sources in Roadie.

 ### Component repository file